Quality of Coverage (QoC): Quantifying Cellular Network Coverage Quality, Usability and Stability: QoC and Expected Behavior

+We compute QoC KPIs on the synthetic scenarios for $\tau$ = 5~ and 100~Mbps, broadly representing bandwidth requirements of different applications.\footnote{These thresholds align with FCC definitions for coverage reporting and policy eligibility.
+For mobile networks, speeds below 5~Mbps qualify as "unserved", and for fixed networks, speeds below 100~Mbps are "underserved".} We plot the means and 95\% confidence intervals of each normalized KPI in Figure~\ref{qoc_comparisons}.\footnote{Note the confidence intervals are very small and therefore not visible on most points.}

-{\bf 5 Mbps Usability Threshold.} The QoC KPIs at $\tau$ = 5~Mbps, shown in Figure~\ref{radar_5}, show high Usability scores for all networks since most selected download speeds are well above this threshold.
-PP networks (orange line) are the notable exception, since their download speed mean is 5~Mbps.
-These networks also have lower Usability, Persistence, Usable Performance Mean (M) and Variability, but high Resilience; Resilience is high because $\tau$ is the mean download speed in the PP scenario, and so speeds frequently oscillate around this value.
-Periodic behavior networks (brown line) have similar KPIs to PG networks except for Variability.
+The QoC KPIs reflect high Usability scores for almost all synthetic networks when $\tau$ = 5~Mbps, as shown in Figure~\ref{qoc_comparisons}(a).
+This is expected because most selected download speeds are well above $\tau$.
+PP networks are the notable exception, since their download speed mean is 5~Mbps.
+PP networks also have lower Persistence, Usable Performance and Variability, but high Resilience; Resilience is high because $\tau$ is equal to the mean download speed in this scenario, and so speeds frequently oscillate around this value.
+Periodic behavior networks have similar KPIs to PG networks except for Variability.
 Despite the regular performance drops in Periodic networks, download speeds still stay above 5~Mbps; hence most KPIs demonstrate strong performance.
 However, the lower Variability score indicates the download speeds are less consistent than the PG, and even PP, networks.

-The PG networks (dark blue line) score highly on all KPIs.
-Networks with Variable performance (red line) are characterized by high Usability and Resilience due to the low value of $\tau$.
+The PG networks score highly on all KPIs.
+Networks with Variable performance (red triangle) are characterized by high Usability and Resilience due to the low value of $\tau$.
 They also show the highest Variability score.
 The low Persistence score characterizes the bursty nature of the download speeds in this scenario.
-In Congested networks (teal line), Usability, Persistence, and Resilience remain high.
+In Congested networks, Usability, Persistence, and Resilience remain high.
 Though this may seem counterintuitive, it is because the $\tau$ = 5~Mbps is so slow; performance fluctuations rarely dip into unusable bandwidths, and so these KPIs remain high.
-However, the Usable Performance Mean and Variability KPIs show lower values than the other scenarios, characterizing the lower download speeds and high variability during usable periods.
+However, the Usable Performance and Variability KPIs show lower values than the other scenarios, characterizing the lower download speeds and high variability during usable periods.